 Finding Tolling and Private Label Partner Candidates

 The first step in locating a partner candidate is to identify companies with the interest, experience and capabilities to handle your production requirements.
 What is the track record of the producer?
-Three important qualifying components are:
+Three important qualifiers when selecting a contract paint manufacturer are:

-- having the facilities, equipment and trained personnel,
+- Capital: facilities, equipment and trained personnel suited for your production requirements

-- sufficient capacity to handle the desired production,
+- Capacity: sufficient capacity to handle the desired paint or coatings production,

-- demonstrated expertise, including in matters of a regulatory nature.
+- Competence: demonstrated expertise, particularly in regulatory and technical matters.
 In the coatings, adhesives, and chemicals industries, many processes require technological expertise not widely attained.
 Be sure to find a competent partner.

 Tolling and Private Label Partner Selection